Careers

 King’s College is a private, Catholic college of the liberal arts & sciences and professional programs sponsored by the Congregation of Holy Cross.
 The College serves over 1,900 undergraduate and graduate students.
 A rigorous core curriculum provides the foundation for all majors.
 The College is located near downtown Wilkes-Barre, on the edge of the Pocono Mountains.
 King’s is committed to recruiting a diverse workforce and welcomes applications from people of traditionally underrepresented groups.
 EOE www.kings.edu/hr

-- Department/Division: Institutional Research/Academic Affairs
+- Department/Division: Facilities / Business Affairs

 Essential Elements